 The PowerBender tuning builds on the best parts of the traditional Richter Tuning, while altering the scale to make the real juicy and important notes much easier to obtain throughout the whole three octave range.
 If you're interested in a fresh sound on the 10 hole diatonic, LOTS more bending expression and easy jazzy playing, the PowerBender is a good choice for you!
 Check out the first video for a demonstration of my new-generation own-brand PowerBender.

 Same familiar breathing pattern in the upper-middle registers.
 All draw notes bend everywhere, holes 1-10!
 On the un-valved version you can overblow every hole 1-10, for full chromatic playing.
 Overdraws and blow bends are no longer possible or needed on a PowerBender - they are replaced with simple draw bends.
-On the half-valved version, a mix of normal draw bends and valved blow bends gives full chromaticism.
 Top octave easy to play (intuitive) as many familiar phrasings can be adopted from the bottom octaves Easy to play in the common positions: 1st, 2nd, 3rd, 4th, 5th, 6th, 11th, and 12th.
 Check out the second video where I demonstrate playing in many keys and positions.